-The Council or PAG reserves the right to reject a bequest if it is felt to be from an inappropriate person or body, or if there is any concern that the integrity of the Council, the PAG, or the park may be compromised in any way by acceptance.
+The Council or PAG reserves the right to reject a bequest if there is any concern that the integrity of the Council, the PAG, or the park may be compromised in any way by acceptance.

 Conditions may be attached to an acceptance if that is a mutually agreeable way to mitigate any such risks.